Common Terms in Procurement

 - Main local products.

-- Transportation routes and potential risks to stock.
+- Transportation routes and potential risks to the stock

 - External, political, meteorological factors.

 There are several key tools from where the information about the market can be extracted.
-As an agency or individual conducts procurement, there is a large volume of information that will help to analyse the market that surrounds the organisation.
-Humanitarian agencies should to conduct revised market assessments as needed.
+As an agency or individual conducts procurement, there is a quite important amount of information that will help to analyze the market that surrounds the organisation.
+Humanitarian agencies should to conduct market assessments and revise them with an analytical look when is needed.

-- List of suppliers - Many persons may be involved with procurement in a single agency.
-It is highly suggested to keep a catalogue of suppliers where basic information about the products they offer can be found, as well as past experiences or any other relevant information.
+- List of suppliers - For many reasons it is likely that the number of people who handle purchases throughout a project is high, so it is highly desirable that there be a catalog of suppliers where basic information about the products they offer can be found, as well as past experiences or any other relevant information.

 - Request for Information (RFI) and Expression of Interest (EOI) - RFI and EOI are Documents through which information will be requested from suppliers to make their offers official, but also through which can be carry out the market analysis of a specific product.

-- Purchase tracking - Any system used to track the current status of procurement, and inform other departments about the status of their requests and in general.
+- Purchase Tracking and - Used to track the current status of procurement, be able to inform other departments about the status of their requests and in general.

-- Price list - Track historical procurement costs, inform planning assumptions, and track the evolution of the costs of goods and services on the market.
+- Price list - Used to track historical procurement costs, inform planning assumptions, and track the evolution of the costs of goods and services on the market.

-Sometimes it is difficult to get an idea of a supplier only through official bid documents.
-Purchases may want to visit the suppliers in their workplace, especially when agencies intend to start a lasting relationship with a given supplier.
+Sometimes it is difficult to get an idea of a supplier only through their official bid documents.
+It may be key to visit the suppliers in their workplace, especially when agencies intended to start a lasting relationship with the supplier.
 Do not underestimate the power of an in-person conversation, or the details that can be learned by knowing their facilities.